 Basic instinct interrogation scene and leg cross

 In addition to the frequent question «Who was the killer in Basic Instinct», a legendary movie still makes a fuss with its sex scenes.
-One among the most well-known moments is Basic instinct interrogation scene in the police station.
-Sharon Stone’s character voluntary arrives for police to participate in interrogation as the main suspect at the moment.
+One of the most well-known moments in the Basic instinct interrogation scene in the police station.
+Sharon Stone’s character voluntarily arrives for police to participate in interrogation as the main suspect at the moment.
 She clearly defines herself as an extremely attractive and hot woman among half a dozen policemen detectives.
 Catherine Tramell takes a cigarette in a premise where this action is forbidden.
 She makes her famous Basic instinct leg cross (or leg uncross) also known as Basic instinct «pussy shot» or «pussy scene», which has become a legendary shot.